 If they’re disobeying company policy

-At most companies, how appropriate an affair or relationship may be comes down to one thing: does one person have any direct responsibility for the other person’s career?
+At most companies, how appropriate an affair or relationship may come down to one thing: Does one person have any direct responsibility for the other person’s career?

 An executive dating a just-out-of-college intern, or a manager dating someone they evaluate daily is another story, Zimmerman says.
 Then the office romance infringes on issues of power and money, and quickly lead to chaos.